 How to Achieve Glass Hair with Shine Spray

 If your mane lacks that glass-like reflective shine, one of the quickest and easiest ways to create the look is with a few spritzes of shine spray.
 Shine sprays like Redken’s Shine Flash Hair Spray provide all hair types with instant, lightweight shine while smoothing and taming frizz and flyaways.

-Not sure how to use a shine spray to achieve glass hair?
-We’re breaking down a step-by-step guide on how to add it to your routine.
-First, we suggest swapping out your regular shampoo and conditioner for a system formulated to help keep your strands looking sleek, smooth, and frizz-free like Pureology’s Smooth Perfection Shampoo and Conditioner.
+Step 1: We suggest swapping out your regular shampoo and conditioner for a system formulated to help keep your strands looking sleek, smooth, and frizz-free, like Pureology’s Smooth Perfection Shampoo and Conditioner.
 This gentle and creamy system restores manageability for frizzy, color-treated hair.